A strategy that more and more leading product companies follow is constantly informing key stakeholders that the

 1. Direct & actionable feedback

-“With public roadmaps, you’re allowing your customers to give you feedback on what’s working and what’s not working,” says Mark Samson, a product management blogger.
+“With public product roadmaps, you’re allowing your customers to give you feedback on what’s working and what’s not working,” says Mark Samson, a product management blogger.
 “When customers are allowed to interact with your product via your roadmap, you’ll get plenty of useful product feedback to make the product better, and even gain you some loyal customers.”